trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Disclosing the version of NGINX running can be undesirable, particularly in environments sensitive to information disclosure.
-NGINX shows the version number by default in error pages and in the headers of HTTP requests.
+NGINX shows the version number by default in error pages and in the headers of HTTP responses.

   > This information can be used as a starting point for attackers who know of specific vulnerabilities associated with specific versions.
 For example, Shodan provides a widely used database of this info.
 It's far more efficient to just try the vulnerability on all random servers than asking them.